 Trend 4: Accelerated Mobile Pages (AMPs)

-As the net is spreading wider and wider, the attention span and the patience of people on the net is greatly reducing.
+As the net is spreading wider and wider, the attention span and the patience of users is greatly reducing.
 A mobile page taking a few seconds extra can send the viewer flying to other pages that open faster.
-Be it the information in the app, or on the web, developers are scrambling to bring in the new methods to create pages that are nimble, offering information to viewers in the quickest possible ways.
+Be it the information in the app, or on the web, developers are scrambling to bring in the new methods to create pages that are nimble and offers information to viewers in the quickest possible ways.

 You can see Accelerated Mobile Pages on the Google mobile search, sitting on the top, enticing browsers.
 Also, these pages give a different visual appeal to make viewers click on them, and the way they are displayed have helped them gain excellent click-through rates.